Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 Guild-based Audioset Commands
 -----------------------------

-* ``[p]audioset notify`` - Toggle extra messages, like a notification message when a track starts, showing the song title, artist, etc.
+* ``[p]audioset notify`` - Toggle extra messages: Audio will display a notification message when a track starts, showing the song title, artist, and the thumbnail (if enabled and present).
+This notify message follows the last invoking Audio command - if an Audio command is used in one channel and this setting is on, the notify messages will start to appear in the channel where the command was used.
+If another Audio command is used in another channel, notify messages will start appearing in the second channel instead of the first command channel.
 * ``[p]audioset maxvolume`` - Set the max volume for the guild.
 * ``[p]audioset autodeafen`` - Toggle the bot being auto-deafened upon voice channel join.
 * ``[p]audioset restrictions`` - Manage the keyword blocklist/allowlist for the guild.